The following is a list of common topics and frequently asked questions.

-Community Policing Centres are not capable of providing Criminal Record Checks or Fingerprinting Services.
-If you reside in the City of Vancouver you can have a criminal record check completed at the Vancouver Police Department Main Office at 2120 Cambie Street.
+Community Policing Centres do not provide Criminal Record Checks or Fingerprinting Services.
+If you reside in the City of Vancouver, you can have a criminal record check completed at the Vancouver Police Department Main Office at 2120 Cambie Street.
 The location at 312 Main Street is now closed.
 Fingerprinting Services are conducted at 3585 Graveley Street.
 If you reside outside the City of Vancouver, please check with your local police department for the nearest office to have a Criminal Record Check completed.
 Please note there are fees required to complete your criminal record check request.

 2120 Cambie Street Public Service Counter Operating Hours: Daily 8:00am to 5:00pm (including statutory holidays)

 3585 Graveley Street Public Service Counter Operating Hours: Monday to Friday 8:00am to 4:00pm (closed statutory holidays)

 Residential parking permits can be purchased at any time throughout the year in the Revenue Services on the main floor at Vancouver City Hall, 8:30-5:00 Monday – Friday.
 The West End and Robson North permits are available throughout the year at the West End Community Centre, 870 Denman Street, 9:00-5:00 Monday – Thursday.
 PLEASE NOTE: The West End permits desk is closed daily from 1 to 2 pm.
 More information on parking permits for all areas of Vancouver can be obtained at http://www.city.vancouver.bc.ca/

 Traffic Fine Payment

 Community Policing Centres cannot accept payment for traffic fines.
 Please follow the instructions on the reverse side of your ticket, or if you would like to pay the fine in person, it can be done at any ICBC Drivers Service Centre or Claim Centre, any Autoplan broker, or Provincial Court registry.